HackYourFuture/databases/Lesson2.md

 ## Homework

 - Write the necessary SQL statements to complete the functionality of your application.
+This probably includes, at the minimum, the following functionality:
+    - Adding a new todo item
+    - Changing the name, the due date, or the status of a todo item
+    - Marking a todo item as completed
+    - Deleting a todo item